ChristopheSchevers/DisBot/README.md

 In your project folder you find a folder **google-scripts**.
 Add these files to the **Google Apps Script** without *.example* in their names.
 Make sure to save each file.

+After this open the **CreateChangeEvent.gs** file in Google Scripts and run this code (the **play button** right under the upper toolbar).
+This will create the onChange trigger and will enable your spreadsheet to get sorted automatically.

 Enjoy!